 If you’re sending a hard copy (DVD/USB) please send it to:

-Contact firstname.lastname@example.org if you have any questions or problems and good luck!
+Contact firstname.lastname@example.org if you have any questions or problems, good luck and let the games begin!